 Prep: Gather the list of ingredients for this easy mug cake recipe.
 Melt the butter in the microwave.

 Whisk the Dry: In a small bowl, whisk together ¼ cup of all-purpose flour, 2 tablespoons of unsweetened cocoa powder, 3 tablespoons of granulated sugar, and ¼ teaspoon of baking powder.
-Be sure to measure the flour using the spoon-and-level method to prevent a dense cake.
-Simply spoon flour into the measuring cup, instead of scooping and packing.

 Transfer: Lightly spray a 12-16 ounce coffee mug with cooking spray to prevent sticking.
 Then transfer the cake batter to the prepared mug.